-Note: The 25 plus configuration (.xmlcon) file must match this selection of whether the serial sensor data is stored in-line with other data or in a separate .txt file when processing data uploaded from memory in SBE SetInline#=x x=Y (default): Store serial sensor data in memory in-line with all other data (T, C, P, and auxiliary sensor voltage channels) in .xml file. x=N: Store serial sensor data in memory in a separate file (.txt file) from all other data.
-Data Processing.
-View and edit the configuration file in SBE Data Processing.
-SetPrompt#=x x= prompt (0 - 10 characters) that serial sensor sends to 25plus to indicate that it is awake and ready to receive commands.
-Default S>.
-Leave blank (if no prompt SetPrompt#=; hit Enter key after equal sign).
+SetInlineSer#=x x=Y (default): Store serial sensor data in memory in-line with all other data (T, C, P, and auxiliary sensor voltage channels) in .xml file. x=N: Store serial sensor data in memory in a separate file (.txt file) from all other data.
+SetPromptSer#=x x = prompt (0 - 10 characters) that serial sensor sends to 25 plus to indicate that it is awake and ready to receive commands.
+Default S >.
+Leave blank (if no prompt SetPromptSer# =; hit Enter key after equal sign).